 To clean your microwave oven, mix together 2 Tbsp. of lemon juice or vinegar and 2 cups of water in a 4-cup glass microwave-safe bowl.
 Microwave on high for two to three minutes.
 Carefully remove the bowl and wipe the microwave with paper towels.
 A super simple way to clean out the microwave (for light spills or dirt) is to boil a glass of water.
 Let the glass sit in the microwave for a few minutes to allow the steam to set in.
 After a few minutes, remove the glass with caution (it will be very hot) and simply wipe down the microwave.
 The steam works really well to remove any dirt.

 If you have a spill in the oven and it burns on the oven floor, sprinkle a handful of salt on the mess.
 The smoke will be reduced and the spill easier to clean after the oven cools.
 You can add some cinnamon to the salt to help reduce odors.
 For heavy oven cleaning (if you do not have a self-cleaning oven), simply make a paste using 3/4 cup of baking soda, 1/4 cup of salt and 1/4 cup of water and spread it throughout the interior (avoid bare metal, and clog any openings with foil first); leave overnight.
 Remove with a plastic spatula and wipe clean.

 Try to do a quick wipe of your fridge about twice a month.
 You'll be surprised how much it helps to keep the fridge in good shape.
 To keep a fresh smelling fridge, always keep an open box of baking soda in the fridge.

-If you need help cleaning your home, you can find a reliable cleaner here.
+If you need help cleaning your home, find a reliable cleaner.